ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 The bitrates given in {{bvr}} describe video streams that provide the user with a single, fixed, point of view - so, the user has no "degrees of freedom", and the user sees all of the video image that is available.

 Even basic virtual reality (360-degree) videos that allow users to look around freely (referred to as "three degrees of freedom", or 3DoF) require substantially larger bitrates when they are captured and encoded as such videos require multiple fields of view of the scene.
-The typical multiplication factor is 8 to 10.
 Yet, due to smart delivery methods such as viewport-based or tiled-based streaming, we do not need to send the whole scene to the user.
-Instead, the user needs only the portion corresponding to its viewpoint at any given time.
+Instead, the user needs only the portion corresponding to its viewpoint at any given time ({{Survey360o}}).

 In more immersive applications, where limited user movement ("three degrees of freedom plus", or 3DoF+) or full user movement ("six degrees of freedom", or 6DoF) is allowed, the required bitrate grows even further.
 In this case, immersive content is typically referred to as volumetric media.
 One way to represent the volumetric media is to use point clouds, where streaming a single object may easily require a bitrate of 30 Mbps or higher.
 Refer to {{MPEGI}} and {{PCC}} for more details.